Created before Nov 2016

 Reporting on the Equator Principles

-DnB reports annually on their implementation of the Equator Principles.
-The 2015 report can be found here.
+DNB must report annually on its implementation of the Equator Principles.
+All information is supposed to be found here.

 Implementation and reporting